panra06/habibie-tribute-page/README.md

 # habibie-tribute-page
 A simple tribute page for B.J.
-Habibie
+Habibie.
-This web page is a part of my freeCodeCamp project last month
+This web page is a part of my freeCodeCamp project last month.